-and awarded by individual departments, colleges, and/or research institutes.
+You must be admitted to a graduate program to receive an assistantship.
+Graduate assistantships are determined and awarded by individual departments, colleges, and/or research institutes.

-UAF currently offers two types of assistantships:
+UAF currently offers three types of assistantships: Teaching, research, and engagement.

 Teaching Assistantships may involve teaching courses, leading a discussion section, supervising a laboratory or meeting with students.